The Red Hat family of distributions includes:

-yum install postgresql
+yum install postgresql-server

 Which version of PostgreSQL you get will depend on the version of the distribution:

-|RHEL/CentOS/SL 5||8.1 (also supplies package postgresql84)|
+|RHEL/CentOS/SL/OL 5||8.1 (also supplies package postgresql84)|

 service postgresql initdb chkconfig postgresql on

 If you cannot, or do not want to, use the yum based installation method, all the RPMs that are in the yum repository are available for direct download and manual installation as well.

-Generic RPM and DEB packages that provide a server-only distibution are avaliable for some 32 and 64-bit Linux distributions.
+Generic RPM and DEB packages that provide a server-only distribution are avaliable for some 32 and 64-bit Linux distributions.
 These packages provide a single set of binaries and consistent packaging across different Linux distributions.
 They are designed for server installation where a GUI is not available and consistency across multiple distributions is a requirement.

 Note: The cross distribution packages do not fully integrate with the platform-specific packaging systems.